Edorian McCullough: Junior college and Oregon State

 In 2004, McCullough transferred to City College of San Francisco where he played football at the junior college level.
 After one year in San Francisco, McCullough was selected as a junior college All-American and a four-star player by JC Gridwire.

 In February 2005, McCullough signed a letter of intent with Oregon State University as a junior college transfer student.
 However, he was unable to play for Oregon State in 2005 for academic reasons.

 Professional football

 In April 2006, McCullough signed with the Jacksonville Jaguars as a free agent.
 In early September 2006, McCullough was released as part of the Jaguars final cuts before the start of the 2006 NFL season.
 In February 2007, McCullough signed with the Frankfurt Galaxy in the NFL Europa.
-He played for the Galaxy during the 2007 NFL Europa season.
-He was a member of the 2007 Galaxy team that lost the NFL Europa championship to the Hamburg Sea Devils in World Bowl XV.
+He was selected by the Frankfurt Galaxy in the 2nd round of the 2007 Free Agent Draft, but he never took the field for the Galaxy.
 In January 2010, McCullough signed with the West Texas Roughnecks of the Indoor Football League.